 The Excellence In Financial Literacy Education Awards were created to acknowledge innovation, dedication and a strong commitment to financial literacy education.
-Nominations for the 2020 EIFLE Awards are open to the general public.
+Nominations for the 2021 EIFLE Awards are open to the general public.
 Self nominations are acceptable.
-Recipients will be honored at the Awards Dinner to be held on March 23, 2020 during the Annual Conference on Financial Education in New Orleans, LA.
+Recipients will be announced at the 2021 ACFE Online in June.

 Instructions for Nominations: